kunpengcompute/KAE/docs/en/user_guide.md

 KAELz4 asynchronous APIs support both polling and non-polling modes.
 In polling mode, the user thread needs to call related APIs to retrieve compressed data.
 In non-polling mode, data is compressed asynchronously, with the compression results returned through a callback function.
 KAELz4 asynchronous APIs support three compression formats: block, frame, and lz77\_raw.
 The block and frame formats are compatible with the standard LZ4 block and frame formats.
 The lz77\_raw format needs to be converted to a standard block or frame format using a post-processing API.

 A code sample is provided below for frame format compression in non-polling mode.
-For details about the APIs and usage examples, see [README_EN of the KAELz4 open-source repository](../../KAELz4/README_EN.md).
+For details about the APIs and usage examples, see [README_EN of the KAELz4 open-source repository](https://gitcode.com/boostkit/KAE/blob/kae2/KAELz4/README_EN.md).

-1. Compile and install the software by referring to [Installation Guide](./installation_guide.md).
-2. Specify the paths to **libkaelz4.so** and the KAELz4 asynchronous header file during application compilation.
+1. Specify the paths to **libkaelz4.so** and the KAELz4 asynchronous header file during application compilation.
 Use the following compilation options for linking:

     ```shell
     -I/usr/local/kaelz4/include -L/usr/local/kaelz4/lib -llz4